Midday inferno razes shops in Benin – The Sun Nigeria

 From Ighomuaye Lucky, Benin

-Goods worth millions of naira were razed down in a midday inferno at Lagos Street, Benin City.
+Goods worth millions of naira were yesterday, razed by a midday inferno on Lagos Street, Benin City, Edo State.

 One of the distraught shop owners, Chioma Kelvin, said she got a call when she was in the church that her shop was on fire.

-She said before she could get to her jewellery shop, the fire has already razed everything.
+She said before she could get to her jewelry shop, the fire had already razed everything.

 “I don’t know the time the fire started because I was in the church when they called to inform me that my shop was on fire.

-One of the sympathizers, Obina Obi, blamed the Edo State Fire Service for not coming on time adding that if they had come on time, they would have been able to salvage the situation.
+One of the sympathisers, Obina Obi, blamed the Edo State Fire Service for not coming on time, adding that if they arrived early, they would have been able to salvage the situation.

-“The fire started very little had it been the firefighters come on time, they would have been able to save the situation,” he said.
+“The fire started very little; had it been the fire fighters came on time, they would have been able to save the situation,” he said.

 Leave a Reply